George T. French Jr.

 George T. French Jr. is an American academic administrator and university president.
 He is the fifth president of Clark Atlanta University in downtown Atlanta, serving since September 2019.
-He previously served as the 14th president of Miles College from March 2006 until August 2019.
+He previously served as the 14th president of Miles College from October 2005 until August 2019.

 Education

-French earned BA degree in political science from the University of Louisville, and attended University of Richmond School of Law for two year, but was recruited by Miles College to serve as the director of development.
-He earned his JD at Miles Law School.
-He also has a PhD in higher education from Jackson State University.
+French earned a BA in political science from the University of Louisville and attended the University of Richmond School of Law for two years, but left Richmond when Miles College recruited him to serve as its director of development.
+French later earned his JD at Miles Law School and his PhD in higher education from Jackson State University.